mrkaleArduinoLib/gbj_appwifi/README.md

 #### Description
 The method returns the number of failed connection sets during a failed connection cycle until the successful connection.
-* It might be usef for some statistics in appropriate handler(s).
+* It might be useful for some statistics in appropriate handler(s).

 #### Syntax
     byte getFails()